SodiumZH/NFF-Girls/wiki/gameplay-en.md

 If the mob dies, it will lose a half of all its EXP accumulated.

+## Trade (0.x.23)

+Mobs can trade similarly like Villagers by interacting with empty hand.

+Each mob will have 10 trade offers, 2 offers each for level 1-5.
+Offer level 1-5 requires EXP level 0, 5, 15, 30, 45 respectively.

 ## Mob details

 #### Zombie Girl (HMaG)